vyos/vyos-documentation/docs/contributing/build-vyos.rst

   4.19.146-amd64-vyos

-Other packages (e.g. vyos-1x) add dependencies to the ISO build procedure on e.g. the wireguard-modules package which itself adds a dependency on the Kernel version used due to the module it ships.
-This may change (for WireGuard) in future Kernel releases but as long as we have out-of-tree modules.
+Other packages (e.g. vyos-1x) add dependencies to the ISO build procedure on e.g. the wireguard-modules package which itself adds a dependency on the kernel version used due to the module it ships.
+This may change (for WireGuard) in future kernel releases but as long as we have out-of-tree modules.

 * WireGuard
 * Accel-PPP
 * Intel NIC drivers
 * Inter QAT

-Each of those modules holds a dependency on the Kernel Version and if you are lucky enough to receive an ISO build error which sounds like:
+Each of those modules holds a dependency on the kernel version and if you are lucky enough to receive an ISO build error which sounds like:

 .. code-block:: none